Day 19 - Thursday, June 27, 2002

 Before leaving Carbondale I stopped at a Chinese buffet restaurant to pig out.
 Lunch was $4.90 and I ate like a hog and drank lots of water.
 It was great deal!
 My fortune in the fortune cookie was "You are a person of culture."
 I then headed to Murphysboro to a supermarket.
 Just as I checked out it started to rain pretty good.
 I was going to try to make it to Chester today (for a total of 110 miles or so) but sat in the supermarket vestibule with my bike for an hour while the rain passed.
 A quick half hour ride led me to Murphysboro State Park where I got a shower and had dinner before it started to rain again.
 The clouds are really rumbling and it's raining pretty steadily now at 7:00pm.
 The rain has really cooled things off and this should relieve the dry spell they have had for the past two weeks around here - the farmers will be happy.

 On to Missouri tomorrow - my fourth state.
 Illinois went by very quickly!

 I'm getting a little ahead in my mileage.
-I've done an average of 62.7 miles per day so far including three short days (the first day was short because of time then two other short days due to my Achilles tendon problem).
+I've done an average of 62.7 miles per day so far including three short days.
+The first day was short because of time then I had two other short days due to my Achilles tendon problem in Virginia.